mlsmithjr/transcoder/README.md

   'for content I consider too big':  # comment and unique identifier for this rule
       profile: hevc_hd_25fps    # profile to use if the criterial below match
       rules:
         runtime:      '<180'    # less than 3 hours long
         source_size:  '>5000'   # ..and media file larger than 5 gigabytes
         fps: '>25'              # ..and framerate > 25

   'already best codec':
     profile: 'SKIP'     # special keyword SKIP, means anything that matches this rule won't get transcoded
     rules:
       'vcodec': 'hevc'	# if media video is encoded with hevc already

   'skip files that are not appropriate for hevc':
     profile: 'SKIP'
     rules:
       source_size: '<600'       # video file is less than 600mb
       runtime: '<40'          	# ..and total runtime < 40 minutes

   'half-hour videos':
     profile: 'x264'             # use profile called "x264"
     rules:
       source_size: '>500'       # 400mb file size or greater
       runtime: '<31'        	# 30 minutes or less runtime
       vcodec: '!hevc'	       	# NOT hevc encoded video

   'default':                       # this will be the DEFAULT (no criteria implies a match)
       profile: hevc_hd_preserved   # use profile named "hevc_hd_preserved"
 ```

 Since there are people who will run this script in synchronous mode, the *concurrent_jobs* value should be set to 1.
 There really is no good reason to increase this number if you are not using hardware transcoding as the CPU will be fully engaged already.

+### Sonarr-aware
+You can invoke pytranscoder from a Sonarr custom script connection to handle recording of downloads and upgrades
+to your queue file.
+The filename passed from Sonarr will be appended to your default_queue_file (see global configuration above).
+Media is not transcoded at this time, only recorded for future processing.
+Simply having Sonarr call pytranscoder is all you need
+to configure - pytranscoder will detect it was invoked from Sonarr and act accordingly.
+No parameters are required.

 ### Profiles and Rules